sumancpp/Java/Function & Method/REDME.md

-# Function and Methods in JAVA
+# Function and Method — the superheroes of your code that jump in, do the job, and disappear before you even say “return”! 🦸‍♂️💻